groue/GRMustache/README.md

 **Compatibility with previous GRMustache versions**: update GRMustache, enjoy performance improvements and bugfixes, and don't change a line of your code.

-**Number and date formatting.** No magic here, you could have implemented that yourself.
-Anyway, this is handy, and built-in.
+**Number and date formatting.** Handy, and built-in.

-You'll learn how to embed GRMustache in your XCode project in [guides/embedding.md](GRMustache/blob/master/guides/embedding.md).
+**Guides**: GRMustache online documentation is provided as guides.
+The first one tells you how to embed GRMustache in your XCode project: [guides/embedding.md](GRMustache/blob/master/guides/embedding.md).

 Usage